Scaling properties of scale-free networks in degree-thresholding renormalization flows: Results and Discussion

-In this Letter, our results show that some basic and important topological observables of BA scale-free networks and real scale-free networks follow general scaling laws under the DTR flow, such as largest node degree, average degree (edge density), average clustering coefficient, and the $i$th moment of node degree.
-Detailed results are provided in the Supplemental Material~\cite{SM2021}.
-However, because the actual system is affected by the finite size effect, even if we consider a scale-free network with sufficient initial size, excessive DTR iterations will eventually destroy the structural symmetry (or scale invariance) of the original network, resulting in some observables deviating from thermodynamic limit behavior.
+For complex systems, some observables deviating from thermodynamic limit behavior are often observed in actual numerical simulations due to the limit of infinite size cannot be reached.
 Here, we show that the potential scale invariance of network observables is often masked by finite-size effects.
-We employ the finite-size scaling (FSS)~\cite{Stanley1999} analytical tool to prove this view and reveal a scaling function with a single critical exponent that jointly captures the critical behavior of these observables.
+We employ the FSS analytical tool to prove this view and reveal a scaling function with a single exponent that jointly captures the scaling behavior of these observables.
 Using $\mathcal{Z}$ represents a particular observable, we find that under the FSS hypothesis,